ARM-software/SDS-Framework/sds/README.md

 - `sdsioClose`: Closes the specified I/O stream.
 - `sdsioWrite`: Writes data to the specified I/O stream and returns the number of bytes written (no overflow).
 - `sdsioRead`: Reads data from the specified I/O stream and returns the number of bytes read.
+- `sdsioEndOfStream`: Checks if end of stream has been reached and returns a nonzero value if end of stream.

 Function calls are typically blocking and shall be thread-safe.